0xcharchar/tipjarcontracts/README.md

 ![Diagram showing Alice tipping you, receiving an NFT, and then selling that NFT to Bob](docs/TipJarNft.sol.png)

 1. Alice tips you with ETH
 2. As a thank you, an NFT is minted and assigned to Alice.
-The associated metadata is located at the 'tipper URI'.
+The associated metadata is located at the 'tipper URI ([sample](https://gateway.pinata.cloud/ipfs/QmYwionyNirUk8fHFNGGXo2eEgMLcjSAbTyw3CPPL6KNJD))'.
 3. At some point later, Alice decides to sell the NFT to Bob
-4. When Bob becomes an owner of the NFT, the `tokenURI` return value will now be located at the 'collector URI'.
+4. When Bob becomes an owner of the NFT, the `tokenURI` return value will now be located at the 'collector URI ([sample](https://gateway.pinata.cloud/ipfs/QmQP8ZDNMBw85hhNaWaFG9Mq4739DUCwf2AeiZGJVBCrFU))'.

 Any time the owner of a token is not the minter of the token, the 'collector URI' is used as the metadata resource.